canjs/canjs/guides/getting-started-tutorial/web-service-communication.md

 - - -

-To illustrate sending data to a service, let’s implementing saving an order in our `pmo-order` component.
+To illustrate sending data to a service, let’s implement saving an order in our `pmo-order` component.
 In the `components/order/order.js` file, locate where the `placeOrder` property is defined: